sitthykun/smilevalidation/README.md

-# SmileValidation
+# SmileValidation v1.1.0
 ![smilevalidator](https://user-images.githubusercontent.com/227092/83977155-7da56a00-a928-11ea-9f9b-66df0791a9c6.png)

 Python3 Validation in another way

 I hurt enough for validating those form's elements.
 Time to bring a new technique type.
-It's gonna solve like this way:
+It's going to solve like this way:

+What's new v1.1.0:
+- h
+- c
 ## Validator class
 That's core class of the tool.
 It contains the validation element after added element into collect and it will valid the element by called isValid()